DinisMachado87/ondego_react/README.md

 This was a simple fix that required adding a check to prevent the component from crashing when currentUser was null.
 By updating the logic to handle this case correctly, I was able to resolve the issue and ensure that the component rendered correctly in all scenarios.

+### Debugging "Each child in a list should have a unique 'key' prop" Warning

+While working on LatestFriendsLogin profiles bar I encountered a warning in the console that said "Each child in a list should have a unique 'key' prop".

+I realized that the warning was caused by the way I was rendering the list of friends' profiles in the LatestFriendsLogIn component.
+I was encapsulating each profile in a single shorthand fragment (<>...</>), which didn't have a key prop.
+This was causing React to warn that each child in the list should have a unique key prop.

+To resolve this issue, I replaced the shorthand fragment with a full React.
+Fragment element and added a key prop to it.
+This ensured that each child in the list had a unique key, resolving the warning.

+### Debugging Form Fields handling empty values

+While working on the ProfileEditForm, I encountered an error 'Warning: A component is changing a controlled input to be uncontrolled.
+This is likely caused by the value changing from a defined to undefined, which should not happen.
+Decide between using a controlled or uncontrolled input element for the lifetime of the component.'

+I realized that the error was caused because I hadn't set a default value for the form fields in the backend.
+When the form was submitted with empty fields, the backend was returning null values, which were causing the error in the frontend when changing them to strings.

+To resolve this issue, I updated the backend to return empty strings instead of null values for the form fields.
+This ensured that the form fields always had a defined value, preventing the error from occurring.

+To deal with profiles that had empty fields, I updated the frontend to check for empty values and display an empty string instead of null.
+This resolved the error and ensured that the form fields were always controlled, preventing the error from occurring.

 ## Contributors

 Dinis Machado